openedx/edx-documentation/en_us/install_operations/source/configuration/data_storage/data_storage_swift.rst

    Be sure to replace the example values for the settings that follow with values that apply to your instance.

 ..
-Braden or other OpenCraft SME, please supply the KWARGS for Swift below.
-I've include the S3 ones here as placeholders.
+Braden or other OpenCraft SME, please let me know what the actual KWARGS for Swift are (below I've included the S3 ones as placeholders).

    .. code-block:: yaml